• Skip to content

 Appealing a Denial of Claims

-Being uncooperative is hardly the only reason a claims adjuster could say no. after you file a claim for long-term disability benefits, the insurance adjuster could deny your request because he or she claims:
+Being uncooperative is hardly the only reason a claims adjuster could say no. After you file a claim for long-term disability benefits, the insurance adjuster could deny your request because he or she claims:

 • You aren’t actually disabled